OPEN AS NORMAL

 The Archbishops of Canterbury and York have issued a statement as have the Catholic Bishops Conference of England Wales indicating that funerals with Church services can take place at the moment but with a smaller attendance than normal.
-In the same way, exact attendance numbers can be given upon request as these are varying depending on the size of the Church building.
-Alternatives are holding a graveside service in a churchyard or cemetery if burial or a small service at a Crematorium if Cremation and then arranging a Memorial or Thanksgiving Service at a later date.
+Exact attendance numbers can be given upon request.
+Wiltshire Council Cemetery Chapels are now open again but in the same way, can only accommodate a small number of mourners.
+Alternatives for potential consideration are to hold a graveside service in a churchyard or cemetery if burial or a small service at a Crematorium if Cremation and then arranging a Memorial or Thanksgiving Service at a later date.

 -Please use the facilities at Crematorium sites to wash your hands with soap and water – before and after funeral services.